An interview with Osada Steve from his beginnings in kink to the present day. First published on Rope Topia.

 Of your bondage work so far.
 Films, videos, books, shows, studio sessions etc. Which are you favorites and why?
 Is there something you are particularly proud of?

 To be honest, I tend to like jobs that pay well.
 Like the fifteen thousand euros I received for doing four shows in Berlin.
-Or the “special” fee for producing a “hard” video which earned me a 500,000 yen extra bonus from the president of the label for what he exclaimed was “super hard” beyond his expectations.
+Or the special “extra” bonus of ¥500,000 ($4.5k) I received from the president of a video label for what he exclaimed was “super hard” beyond his expectations.

 However, after making a million dollars from shibari I am kind of reevaluating my options.
 I definitely don’t want to do shows, and I’m not too hot for movies.
 What I enjoy best are my studio sessions.